Career HubResume

 3 key takeaways

 Knowing how to list certifications on a resume is just as important as earning them.
+These credentials can boost your credibility, reinforce your qualifications, and help your resume stand out—if they’re listed clearly, consistently, and in the right context.

-When certifications belong on your resume
+When certifications belong on a resume

 Include certifications when they:

-• Show technical skills or specialized knowledge relevant to the role
+• Show technical or specialized skills

-• Reflect your commitment to professional development
+• Reflect ongoing professional development

 How to list certifications on a resume